freetzing/relay/README.md

 }
 ```

-Documention will come eventually, but in the meantime you can inspect the source code of this library or read more about Fritzing file formats in the [Fritzing Wiki](https://github.com/fritzing/fritzing-app/wiki).
+Documention will come soon, but in the meantime you can inspect the source code of this library or read more about Fritzing file formats in the [Fritzing Wiki](https://github.com/fritzing/fritzing-app/wiki).

 ## The Future

-- **Modularize Fritzing data models**
-- Conversion from old data (Sketches, Parts)
-- Helper functions (get, set, indexOf, remove, etc.)
+- **Helper functions**
+- Publish to NPM
 - Documentation
 - Testing
-- Publish libraries to NPM
 - Rendering
   - Parts
   - Sketches